We’ve reached our $100,000 gift match goal! But the journey doesn’t stop here—let’s keep going!

 Overview

-The National Center for Missing & Exploited Children (NCMEC) has outreach and awareness programming related to Native, Indigenous, and tribal communities.
+The National Center for Missing & Exploited Children (NCMEC) has outreach and awareness programming related to Native, Indigenous, and Tribal communities.
 We continuously work to raise awareness around the missing child data we observe and our resources to support these communities.
 When a child goes missing, NCMEC has a full range of technical assistance and resources, available at no cost to tribal law enforcement, families, or caregivers.

 By the Numbers